9 Reasons why women should not train like men

 7. Women tolerate metabolic stress better

-Women’s superior fatigue resistance disappears during blood flow occlusion training (KAATSU, as the Japanese inventors originally called it).
+According to some research, women’s superior fatigue resistance disappears during blood flow occlusion training (KAATSU, as the Japanese inventors originally called it).
 And unlike in men, women’s muscle growth seems to be blocked by post-exercise blood flow occlusion.
 So KAATSU training should be used more strategically in women than in men.

 8. Women don’t need as much rest between sets